VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 On webcams you have auto-white balance, auto-focus, auto-gain, etc. and everything it tries to do is awful.
 On a laptop where it will legitimately be in a different setting regularly, that's some-what forgivable, but on a desktop webcam?
 Like, the only variable here is if there's a window letting light in.
 Make calibration easy and give me a white-balance slider.
 Please.
 Or just make better cameras and let the open source community make better drivers.
 I assure you there are plenty of rage-filled nerds willing to make your product not suck so hard.

 Right now, my best webcam is *my phone* running [droidcam](https://www.dev47apps.com).
 I have the (at time of writing) $80 logitech C920 webcam.
 A device which is meant to ONLY be a camera.
 It has one job.
 Yet, this awkward hack using my phone looks MUCH better.
+Otherwise, if you have money to throw at the problem you can [Use a "Proper" Camera as a Webcam (Laurence Tratt)](https://tratt.net/laurie/blog/2022/using_a_proper_camera_as_a_webcam.html)

 ---